curious-containers/cc-server/docs/user.rst

 In addition both result files are written to the file system at specific locations.
 Since the *algorithm.sh* script will be executed by CC-Container-Worker it is necessary to inform the worker about the locations of the input file and the result files by creating a *config.toml* file as shown below.
-The field **application_command** defines that the script will be executed with the bash interprated and that it is located in the system users home directory.
+The field **application_command** defines that the script will be executed with *bash* and that it is located in the system users home directory.
 The **local_input_files** and **local_result_files** fields each contain a list with dictionaries describing the file locations.
 It is not necessary that the given directories already exist, because they will be created by the CC-Container-Worker.
 The worker software will throw an error, if a specified result file is not created by the